 When dehydrated, your blood volume decreases.
 This means your heart has to work extra hard in order to pump the reduced amount of blood and get oxygen to the cells.
 This can impact even the simplest movement like playing with your children or walking up the stairs.

 Drinking water isn’t the only way to stay hydrated.
+A lot of endurance athletes and outdoor enthusiasts alike find that electrolytes are extremely beneficial to their training, and they're not wrong.
 Electrolytes are key to good hydration because they maintain fluid balance.
 Electrolytes (magnesium, potassium and sodium) can be found in foods and popular sports drinks today.
 While some individuals try to stay away from sodium (salt), it can actually be very beneficial for maintaining proper bodily functions as well as helping stay hydrated.

-One of the more popular sport-related supplements you see today are branched chain amino acids (BCAAs).
+One of the more popular outdoor sport-related supplements you see today are branched-chain amino acids (BCAAs).
 BCAAs are a group of three essential amino acids: leucine, isoleucine and valine.
 They’re considered essential because your body can’t make them on its own, so obtaining them through your diet is key.

 While other amino acids are broken down and processed by the liver, BCAAs head into the bloodstream and are mostly broken down in the muscles.
 This is why they are thought to play such a large role in energy production.
 (9)